dhammacakka/americanmonk/content/posts/interview-monk-meditates-for-24-hours.md

 Listen listen ...the jhānas.
 It’s very good…, I still follow it, but Sayadawgyi ... he said….Pa Auk Sayadaw preface... he said this for Westerners this is one of the best that's why I follow it

 Then I was just reading…then some of these books say the nimitta should be very bright…and things like that...
 Then.. suddenly Sayadaw…and one spiritual friend,.
-Says, “Bhante,  I think you have the nimitta…and Sayadaw says, “I think you have \[a nimitta\]..no?”
+Says, “Bhante,  I think you have the nimitta…and Sayadaw says, “I think you have a nimitta..no?”

 **\[11.45} But you never reported a nimitta?**

 I never thought so, no, I thought I would have to meditate until I get old or something .
 You hear of monks who practiced for many many years.
 Some very senior, very good teachers who have practiced for many years, ..no..

 Then, after that, I didn’t have any confidence, then I was thinking like “outside light”,”inside light”.
-Then another Bhante told me ..”Bhante this outside light it doesn’t stay for long, the inside light stays - the nimitta.[^1] Then, but still my mind was not ready.
+Then another Bhante told me ..”Bhante this outside light it doesn’t stay for long, the inside light stays - the nimitta.[^2] Then, but still my mind was not ready.
 It had the hindrance of doubt.
 Then, afterwards, what I did was, I thought I would increase the effort.
 Then I started four three-hour sittings per day.
 Then, because of this book, it said, they were practicing here just for 2 months and they have really progressed and they said they had only taken like one hour break every time..or...just after the meal and then they would sit again.They had progressed very fast.
 So then I was just following that.
 I got permission and I went to my kuṭi, and then I found this mat,  then I was walking then sitting again and again.
 First it was very gross, and then I was in doubt and then I covered all of the curtains with robes just to make it dark.
 Then, after that, the \[inner\] light seems to stay.
 Then the gross pains, of the knees …

 **\[13:35\].**